samthebest/dump/work-flow-2.md

 # Fundemental Principles

- - To ensure that an action on the Task Tracker loosly corresponds to an actions in git
+ - To ensure that an actions and history on the Task Tracker corresponds to an actions and history in git
  - To ensure than a deployment to an environment corresponds to an action in the Task Tracker and git
  - Done means DONE! http://www.allaboutagile.com/agile-principle-7-done-means-done/
  - To ensure rollback is easy